Wang Jian (Qin): Later life and descendants

 Wang Jian later retired due to old age.

 Wang Jian's son Wang Ben continued Qin's military conquest against Yan, Dai, and then Qi, ending the Warring States period (221 BCE).
 Ben's son, Wang Li (王離), served as a subordinate of Meng Tian at the northern borders, then served under Zhang Han during Zhang's punitive campaigns against the revolts at the end of Qin dynasty.
 Li was probably captured and killed at the Battle of Julu, although neither Records of the Grand Historian nor Book of Han mentioned his fate after the battle.

 The Wang clans of Langya and Taiyuan included the descendants of Wang Jian and Wang Li.

-Cultural reference
+Cultural references

-In the manga and anime, Kingdom, where he is known as "Ou Sen" the head of the Ou family, he is a silent and gifted tactician with a calm and collected attitude, possessing a remarkable intellect for warfare, making him one of the top strategists and Generals, and for his great accomplishments he was appointed by the King "Ei Sei" as one of the new "Qin Six Great Generals", in order to achieve the unification of China.
+In the manga and anime Kingdom, Wang Jian is known as "Ou Sen", the head of the Ou family.
+He is portrayed as a quiet, calm and gifted warfare tactician.
+Because of his accomplishments, he is appointed by King Ei Sei as one of the new "Qin Six Great Generals", tasked to achieve the unification of China.